Skip Navigation

 • Funding: $1 billion allocated for the first biennium (2026–2027), with potential to grow to $4.8 billion annually by 2030 subject to future legislative approval.

-• Eligibility: Open to any Texas student eligible for public school, including current private school and homeschooled students.
+• Eligibility: Open to any Texas student who is:

 • Fund Amounts per Student: